squeaky-pl/portable-pypy/BUILD.rst

-Guide to building Portably PyPy yourself
+Guide to building Portable PyPy yourself
 ========================================

 You are going to need Docker installed.
 I used docker 1.6 on Fedora to accompish